sadscv/JournalReading/articles/2022Summer/【D828】Why_America_should_make_it_harder_to_buy_guns.md

  >

 6.In America such strict gun control is unthinkable.
 The Second Amendment guarantees a right to bear arms, and the National Rifle Association promotes a **maximalist** interpretation of it.
 Politicians who hint that they might make it a little bit harder to obtain a firearm face a well-organised bloc of single-issue voters.
 In Republican primaries, especially, few dare offend the **gun lobby**.

-**maximalist**：one who advocates immediate and direct action to secure the whole of a program or set of goals
+> **maximalist**：one who advocates immediate and direct action to secure the whole of a program or set of goals
+ >
 > **primary**：初选
  >
 > **single-issue voter**：单一议题选民
+ >
+> **gun lobby** :a group of people who argue for the right of members of the public to be able to own guns
  >

 7.Hence the steady loosening of rules in places like Texas, where 21-year-olds can carry a handgun in public without training or a permit (both of which are needed to cut hair); and where 18-year-olds can buy a handgun if they come from a violent home (to defend themselves against abusive relatives); and where almost any adult can buy a rifle with minimal **hassle**.
 Mr Ramos bought two assault rifles legally as soon as he turned 18, and shot his grandmother before heading for the local elementary school.